robertokbr/coffy-api/README.md

 # Coffy Backend
-This is the coffy mobile app Backend repository.
-It has been made using Nestjs and grpc-js to create its microservices and its API gateway.
+This is the coffy app Backend repository.
+Coffy is a coffee store app that aims to manage orders from customers in a simple way.
+You may notice that the architecture of this project has been done with lots of overengineering, but this is because I am using it to test multiple patterns and technologies such as Microservice architecture, Websocket, gRPC, REST, and soon GraphQL as well.

 ## Summary
 - [Orders Service](#user-content-orders-service)